dalloriam/engel/docs/howto/engel.application.rst

 Generating the project files
 ----------------------------

-Once PRAW is installed, let's use PopeUI's build-in code generator to generate the basic skeleton of our application.
+Once PRAW is installed, let's use Engel's built-in code generator to generate the basic skeleton of our application.

 .. code-block:: shell

-  $ pope new popereddit
+  $ eng new engelreddit

 This will generate the following structure:

 .. code-block:: text

-  popereddit/                   - main app directory ├── app.py                    - application entry point
+  engelreddit/                  - main app directory ├── app.py                    - application entry point
   ├── views/                    - views package
   │   ├── home.py               - Default home view